odoomrp/odoomrp-wip/mrp_bom_version/README.rst

 This module is intended to add a version control to BoM (Bill of Materials) and to allow to control his life cycle.

+[es_ES] Este módulo tiene como objetivo el añadir el control de versiones a la LdM (Lista de Materiales) y permitir el control de su ciclo de vida.

 Long Description
 ----------------

-This module provides a state in the LdM whether to allow their use in manufacturing, to do the following states are defined:
+This module provides a state in the BoM whether to allow their use in manufacturing, to do the following states are defined:

 * **Draft**: